misijan1cz/deb-conf-bspwm/README.md

 This repository is for my personal use but feel free to clone it.

-This repository only contains *dotfiles* and other files for configuration of a minimal install of **Debian** with only *"Essential packages"* installed.
+This repository only contains *dotfiles* and other files for quick post-install configuration of **Debian**.
 This repository is **not a distribution**.

 ## Sources